sktime/enhancement-proposals/steps/13_time_series_classification_regression/step.md

 * Is it possible to group models according to their classifier-regressor relationship?

 ### Current work on the module
-The classifier module has been refactored recently.
-Work was mainly done in the `_BaseClassifier` class, which is basically a template for all classifiers.
+The classifier module was refactored recently.
+Work was mainly done in the `BaseClassifier` class, which is basically a template for all classifiers.
 Many classifieres haven't adapted the new structure yet, further information on this can be found in [#1146](https://github.com/alan-turing-institute/sktime/issues/1146).
-The `_BaseRegressor` has not yet been refactored, hence the structure of the regression module is not consistent with the classification module.
+The `BaseRegressor` has not yet been refactored, hence the structure of the regression module is not consistent with the classification module.

 ## Motivation
-As the classification module is still being refactored and classification as well as forecasting module follow a similar design (see [#1146](https://github.com/alan-turing-institute/sktime/issues/1146) and [#912](https://github.com/alan-turing-institute/sktime/pull/912)), the motivation is to come up with a proposal that sticks to that design, however applies it to the regression/classification module as a whole.
+As the classification module is still being refactored and classification as well as forecasting module follow a similar design (see [#1146](https://github.com/alan-turing-institute/sktime/issues/1146) and [#912](https://github.com/alan-turing-institute/sktime/pull/912)), the motivation is to come up with a proposal that sticks to that design and applies it to the regression/classification module as a whole.
 Thereby boilerplate code can be avoided and a clear step by step description for the extension of the regression module could be provided.

 ## Description of proposed solution
 The classification module is still under refactoring, hence the following design could be implemented in parallel and each time a classifier is extended to a regressor, the code could be refactored into this structure.
 ### Level 1
 The `BaseTimeSeriesSupervisedLearner` serves as a basis for the entire classification/regression module.
-It is an abstract class which specifies the core API
+It is an abstract class which specifies the core API.

 ```python
 # Template for XXXBaseEstimator